Utkarsh-Deshmukh/Blurry-Image-Detector/README.md

 - **Step 2: Feature Extraction:** In this step, we divide the image into non overlapping blocks and do a feature extraction for each block. we run this only in the region where the ROI is estimated.
 For each block, we compute the discrete cosine transform, and select the bottom right triangular elements from the DCT coefficients (The bottom right elements are the "high-frequency coefficients").
 These elements are sorted and this sorted vector is used as the feature descriptor to train a multi-layer perceptron

-- **Step 3: MultiLayer Perceptron:**  We use a multilayer perceptron with 3 fully connected layersas a classifier.
-The perceptron model is definer as below:
+- **Step 3: MultiLayer Perceptron:**  We use a multilayer perceptron with 3 fully connected layers as a classifier.
+The perceptron model is defined as below:
 ```
 class MLP(nn.Module):
     def __init__(self, data_dim):